Yookiop/MultiForce/README.md

-This plugin brings all Runelite windows to the front when a force-focus notification is triggered
+This plugin brings all Runelite windows to the front when a force-focus notification is triggered.